timcera/tstoolbox/README.rst

 * pandas - on Windows this is part scientific Python distributions like Python(x,y), Anaconda, or Enthought.

-* baker - command line parser
+* mando - command line parser

 Installation
 ------------